-- (a) the notification of arrival at the customs territory of the Union, if applicable, in case where the temporary storage or placement under the customs procedure is at the office of entry; or - (b) the notification of arrival to the point of exit, if applicable, in case temporary storage is at the office of exit.
+- (a) the notification of arrival of the goods at the customs territory of the Union, if applicable, in case where the temporary storage or placement under the customs procedure is at the office of entry; - (b) the notification of arrival of the goods at the point of exit, if applicable, in case temporary storage is at the office of exit. - 2.
+The Commission is empowered to adopt delegated acts, in accordance with Article 261, to supplement this Regulation by determining: - (a) the cases when the notification of arrival of the goods is applicable; - (b) other forms than mentioned in paragraph 1, that may be used instead of the notification of availability referred to in Article 59(1a).